-Over the course of 15 years, a total of five of my elderly loved ones lived, for various spans of time, in a nearby nursing home.
+Over the course of 15 years, five of my elderly loved ones lived, for various spans of time, in a nearby nursing home.
 I visited them nearly every day.
-Some would say I was over zealous in my attention to the elders who were getting excellent care in the facility.
-However, there is helpful involvement with your loved ones who live in a facility and there is involvement that borders on, or crosses over into, interference.
-I like to think I stayed safely on the helpful side of the line.
-I tended to my elders' specific requests that were beyond what the nursing home could possibly deliver.
-That, in turn, made my elders easier for the staff to care for.
+Some would say I was over attentive, since my elders were getting excellent care in the facility.
+But I tended to their specific requests that were beyond what the staff could possibly deliver, which made my elders easier for the professionals to care for.

-However, employees would occasionally confide in me about families who “took over" the nursing home.
-The families came on like they owned the facility and their loved one was the only person who mattered.
-They cornered every staff member they could find and talked to them either with the attitude of a good neighbor who had all the time in the world, or as an adversary who needed constant monitoring.
+However, employees would occasionally confide in me about families who “took over” during their visits to the nursing home.
+These visitors acted as if they owned the facility and their loved ones were the only residents who mattered.
+They cornered every staff member they could find and talked to them either as if they were a good neighbor who had all the time in the world or an adversary who needed constant monitoring.
 Neither attitude is good.

-Some elderly spouses of residents spent most of each day at the nursing home.
+Over the years, I noticed that some residents’ spouses spent most of each day at the nursing home.
 You might think that having a few visitors constantly lingering would be a nuisance for staff members, but in this case, it was quite the opposite.
-Most of these people not only helped their own loved one, they volunteered in the dining room or helped push people in their wheelchairs down to meals.
+Most of these people not only helped their significant others, but they also volunteered in the dining room or pushed others in their wheelchairs down to meals.
 They helped residents when it was time for crafts.
 They took it upon themselves to visit lonely residents and, in essence, made themselves a valuable part of the daily functioning of the facility.
 Most importantly, throughout all of this, they were also careful not to interfere with what the staff needed to do.

-Lately, I’ve read several comments on the forum about facilities that want to restrict visits from family members.
+I’ve read several comments on the Caregiver Forum about facilities that want to restrict visits from family members.
 The staff members in these facilities claim it’s hard on the resident to have their loved ones come and go.
-They say that the resident will adjust better if they are left on their own.
+They initially recommend not visiting for a few weeks to help the senior adjust.

 I’m not saying there aren’t elders for whom this may be the right approach.
-However, for most elders, I have a hard time accepting this attitude.
-Many seniors grow old fearing that they will be “dumped in some warehouse and left to die."
-To me, knowing that family members care enough to visit often extends the continuity of the life they had before moving to a facility was necessary.
-I know that the visits from family and friends helped my parents settle in and feel secure.
-They looked forward to our time with them, and visitors made their days pass more quickly.
+However, for most elders, I have a hard time accepting this recommendation.
+Many seniors fear that they will be “dumped in some facility and forgotten.”
+Knowing that family members care enough to visit often extends the continuity of the life they had before moving to a facility became necessary.
+I know that regular visits from family and friends helped my parents settle in and feel secure.
+They looked forward to our time together, and visitors made their days more eventful.

-No rule applies in all situations, so if a facility does limit visits, ask why.
+No one rule applies in all situations, though, so if a facility does limit visits, ask why.
 For example, a move can be very stressful and confusing for a person with dementia.
 The memory care facility may recommend waiting a week or two until visiting to help them adjust to their new surroundings with minimal distractions and reminders of home.
-If you trust the facility, you can go along with their wishes for a time.
-Maybe they have a good reason.
-And there's rarely a compelling reason that anyone should need to visit daily.
-But be aware that you have a right as a family member to drop in at any time.
+If you trust the facility, you can go along with their wishes for a time, but be aware that you have the right as a family member to drop in at any time.
 If they are discouraging visits for other reasons, it could be a red flag.
-In most cases, it behooves nursing homes to welcome family visits to a point.
+In most cases, it behooves nursing homes to welcome family visits.
 Transparency is a good thing.

-As with most things in life, attitude counts.
-If we treat the staff as good people doing their best for their residents, they may welcome frequent visits.
-Conversely, if we demand time and attention they don’t have and attention they cannot provide, they are bound to resent us.
+Treat the staff as good people doing their best for their residents.
+If we demand time they don’t have and attention they cannot provide, they are bound to resent us.
 The same goes for complaints.
 If we approach the staff as though we know they want the best for their residents, it will be easier to work together and devise solutions—especially ones they feel compelled to see through.
-If they feel we are judging them as inadequate and we treat them as adversaries, staff are not likely to go the extra mile for you or your loved one.
+If they feel we are judging them as inadequate and treating them as adversaries, staff are not likely to go the extra mile for you or your loved one.

-The bottom line is that if we maintain a good attitude and use common sense to balance the frequency and length of visits, most facilities should welcome us when we stop by to see a loved one.
+The bottom line is that if you maintain a good attitude, keep your expectations realistic, and use common sense to balance the frequency and length of your visits, most facilities should welcome you when you stop by to see a loved one.